Trauma-informed, Resilience-oriented Care

 Trauma is any event or series of events that is experienced or witnessed by an individual and has long-lasting social, physical, spiritual or psychological effects (SAMHSA, 2012).
-Trauma is a universal experience that can happen to those with and without behavioral health conditions, is subjective and generally comes unexpectedly.
+Trauma can happen to those with and without mental health and substance use conditions, is subjective and generally comes unexpectedly, and has extraordinary human and economic costs.

-Trauma-informed, resilience-oriented care asks not, “What’s wrong with you?” but, “What happened to you?” and “What’s strong with you?”
+Trauma-informed, Resilience-oriented Care (TIROC) is an organizational culture, structure and treatment framework built on understanding, recognizing and responding to trauma.
+This framework asks not, “What’s wrong with you?” but rather, “What happened to you?” and “What’s strong with you?”

 Domain 1 – Early Screening and Comprehensive Assessment

-Develop and implement a respectful screening and assessment process that is routine, competently done, culturally relevant and sensitive.
+Develop and implement a respectful screening and assessment process that is routine, competently administered, culturally relevant and sensitive.

 Domain 2 – Consumer-driven Care and Services